Professor Erica Smith

 - Associate Degree in Vocational Education and Training

 - Developing industry relationships in VET (EDTAS1002)

 - VET links with the economy and industry (EDTAS2003)

 Erica Smith joined Federation University Australia in March 2008.
 Prior to this she was Professor of Vocational Education and Training (VET) at Charles Sturt University where she was discipline leader in VET and convenor of Charles Sturt University's research grouping RIVET (Research in Vocational Education and Training) from 2003-2008.
 At the University of Ballarat, Erica was Dean of Graduate Studies from 2008-2010, then Chair of the dual-sector Curriculum Committee.
 She was appointed to a Personal Chair position in 2013.
 Erica is the convenor of FedUni’s research group Research in Adult and Vocational Education (RAVE).

-She is Associate Editor of the international journal Education + Training, and on the editorial board of four others, two of which are international.
+She is Associate Editor of the international journal Education + Training, and a member of the editorial board of four other journals, two of which are international.

 In addition to her academic career, which began in 1993, Erica has worked as a personnel manager in industry, TAFE teacher, community worker, manager of a Registered Training Organisation and Executive Director of a State Industry Training Advisory Board.

 Areas of expertise

 In addition to research expertise Erica has practical and policy experience in: